 Medical Editor: John P. Cunha, DO, FACOEP

-Prudoxin (doxepin hydrochloride) cream 5% is used to treat itching from certain skin conditions like atopic dermatitis and eczema.
-Common side effects include burning/stinging at the application site, drowsiness, dizziness, dry mouth, blurred vision, or changes in taste.
+Prudoxin (doxepin hydrochloride) cream 5% is a tricyclic antidepressant used as a non-steroidal alternative to treat itching from certain skin conditions like atopic dermatitis and eczema.
+Common side effects of Prudoxin cream include burning/stinging at the application site, drowsiness, dizziness, dry mouth, blurred vision, changes in taste, itching, fatigue, mood changes, swelling, or headache.

 Apply a thin film of Prudoxin to afflicted area 4 times daily, with at least 3 hours between applications; for no more than 8 days.
 Avoid taking MAO inhibitors within 2 weeks before, during and after treatment with Prudoxin.
 Prudoxin may interact with antidepressants, tricyclic antidepressants, phenothiazines, carbamazepine, cimetidine, and Type 1C antiarrhythmics.
 Tell your doctor all medications and supplements you tale.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision while taking Prudoxin.
 Avoid alcoholic beverages.
 Prudoxin should be used during pregnancy only if clearly needed.
 Prudoxin passes into breast milk.
 Consult your doctor if you are breastfeeding.